pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 pm.model_to_graphviz(model_3)
 ```

 Plotting the model fit we see a similar story.The model predictive performance is not drastically improved and we have added some complexity to the model.
+This extra complexity ought to be penalised in model assessment metrics such as AIC and WAIC.
+But often the correlation amongst products are some of the features of interest, independent of issues of historic predictions.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(1, 2, figsize=(20, 10))